cburgwin/Master-thesis-/README.md

   * a high prevalence to subgroups X and Y with $\frac{2}{5}:\frac{2}{5}:\frac{1}{5}$ to the subgroups X:Y:Z,
   * a low prevalence to subgroups X and Y with $\frac{1}{10}:\frac{1}{10}:\frac{4}{5}$ to the subgroups X:Y:Z.

-Figure 4.2 stresses the fact that for setting 1, where all patients are recruited from subgroup Z, there is no difference between a trial with two substudies and a traditional multi-arm design.
 For the remainder of this thesis the following abbreviations will be used to refer to the three treatment arms: T1 for treatment 1, T2 for treatment 2 and C for control.
 For the three prevalence settings, scenarios with different randomization strategies to the three arms were considered (see
-Table below and Figure 4.3):
+Table below):
-* **R-I**: for subgroups X and Y the ratio is 2:1 for T1 vs. C and T2 vs. C and for subgroup Z the ratio is 1:1:1 for T1 vs. T2 vs. C (see Figure 4.3 A)).
+* **R-I**: for subgroups X and Y the ratio is 2:1 for T1 vs. C and T2 vs. C and for subgroup Z the ratio is 1:1:1 for T1 vs. T2 vs. C.
-* **R-II**: for subgroups X and Y a ratio of 1:1 within the substudies for T1 vs.C and T2 vs. C is assumed while for subgroup Z a ratio of 1:1:2 for T1 vs.T2 vs. C (see Figure 4.3 B)).
+* **R-II**: for subgroups X and Y a ratio of 1:1 within the substudies for T1 vs.C and T2 vs. C is assumed while for subgroup Z a ratio of 1:1:2 for T1 vs.T2 vs. C.
-* **R-III**: an equal ratio within each subgroup is assumed, meaning that forsubgroup Z the ratio is 1:1:1 for T1 vs. T2 vs. C and for subgroups X and Y the ratio is 1:1 for T1 vs. C and T2 vs. C (see Figure 4.3 C)).
+* **R-III**: an equal ratio within each subgroup is assumed, meaning that forsubgroup Z the ratio is 1:1:1 for T1 vs. T2 vs. C and for subgroups X and Y the ratio is 1:1 for T1 vs. C and T2 vs. C.

 Randomization Strategy/ Subgroup  | R-I | R-II | R-III|
 ------------- | ------------- | -------------| -------------|